 (Much of the data generated in this section was derived from BirdLife International's DataZone.
 Please visit their site for more specifics.)

-There have been 10 bird species extinctions in the Americas in the past 50 years (most of these in Hawaii): Kauai Akialoa, Nightingale Reed-warbler, Colombian Grebe, Least Vermilion Flycatcher, Bishop's Oo, Guam Flycatcher, Bridled White-eye, Kamao, Atitlan Grebe, and Kauai Oo.
+Thirteen bird species have gone extinct in the Americas in the past 50 years, most in Hawaii: Kauai Akialoa, Guam Reed-warbler, Colombian Grebe, Least Vermilion Flycatcher, Bishop's Oo, Guam Flycatcher, Bridled White-eye, Kamao, Atitlan Grebe, Kauai Oo, Po'ouli, Cryptic Treehunter, and Alagoas Foliage-gleaner.

-Five more bird species have been declared extinct in the wild, but still survive in captivity: Alagoas Curassow, Socorro Dove, Guam Rail, Guam Kingfisher, and Hawaiian Crow.
+Five more bird species have been declared extinct in the wild but survive in captivity: Alagoas Curassow, Socorro Dove, Guam Kingfisher, Spix's Macaw, and Hawaiian Crow.
+(Reintroduction efforts are underway for the latter species.)

 BirdLife International scientists believe that an additional seven bird extinctions have been averted by conservation intervention since 1994 (the year ABC was founded).